Van Wert City School District

 Van Wert City School District is a public school district serving students in the city of Van Wert, along with Liberty, Pleasant, and Ridge townships in Van Wert County in the U.S. state of Ohio.
 The school district enrolls 2,082 students as of the 2012–2013 academic year.

+The school district offers a released time bible education program through LifeWise Academy for elementary, middle school, and high school students.
+It is the flagship program for LifeWise.